-Exhibit any electronic or solid state appliance.
-Exhibitor must be able to explain how the project was constructed, how it is to be used and how it works.
-When project is being constructed, general safety and workmanship should be considered.
+Exhibit any electronic or solid-state appliance.
+The exhibitor must be able to explain how the project was constructed, how it is to be used and how it works.
+When a project is being constructed, general safety and workmanship should be considered.